rahul93shaw/PickARestro/README.md

-Bite Buddies - API
-A backend application for lunch planner.
+PickARestro

 Overview
-The BiteBuddies project is a Java-based application developed using the Spring Boot framework.
-It provides a foundation for building a web application with data persistence using Spring Data JPA, Flyway for database migration, and includes tools like Lombok and MapStruct for simplified development.
+PickARestro project is a Java-based application developed using the Spring Boot framework.
+The application is built using Spring Boot, JPA and Mysql.

 Prerequisites
 Java 17